jejacks0n/resourcy/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/jejacks0n/resourcy)

 Resourcy is a RESTful adapter that observes Ajax requests matching specific paths and methods and is meant to work with [jquery-ujs](https://github.com/rails/jquery-ujs).
-It's intended to be useful anywhere, while also taking advantage of Rails conventions and the jquery-ujs library when possible.
+It's small (~3.3k), and is intended to be useful anywhere, while taking advantage of Rails conventions and the jquery-ujs library when possible.

 It provides simple hooks for all the standard REST actions (index, show, new, create, edit, update, and destroy), and the ability to add and remove members (get, put, post, and delete actions) on a given resource.
 It's important to note